hectordufau/dockerfabricwizard/README.md

 - [ ] Remove chaincode
 - [ ] Reinstall chaincode
-- [ ] Chaincode invoke initial function name
+- [ ] Set chaincode invoke initial function name
 - [ ] Improve code (I guess it is a mess!)

 ### In Progress